SamLurvey/my-new-project/README.md

 # Text: created by a human or by a robot?

-Final project for the Building AI course
+My final project for the Building AI course

 ## Summary